Joe Sestak: Congressional staff

 Sestak and his staff were recognized for their successful tenure and he was voted "The Most Productive Member of Congress".

 Sestak focused heavily on the constituent services his office provided the people of his district as he entered Congress just as the Great Recession began, homes were being foreclosed, and health care and other services were being denied as people lost their jobs and missed payments.
-During his four years in Congress from 2007 to 2011, Sestak's office handled 18,000 cases, between three to four times the number of the average congressional office.
+During his four years in Congress from 2007 to 2011, Sestak's office handled 18,000 cases, between three and four times the number of the average congressional office.
 "Every person who has worked for me has been tremendous," he said.
 Sestak hosted an average of 15 large summit gatherings in his district each year on key issues.

 Some critics were quick to cite Sestak's handling of his Congressional staff as supporting "the perception that he is a taskmaster with a prickly streak."
 During his first term in office, Sestak employed 61 people as staff in his official congressional office, while comparable representatives employed a total of 28, 26, and 25 staff members, indicating that Sestak had a high turnover rate, although a number of them were interns or had been hired as temporary staff members.
 The Hill reported that several former staffers said that "aides are expected to work seven days a week, including holidays, often 14 hours each day, going for months without a day off.
 These are very long hours even by Capitol Hill standards".
 A former aide added that Sestak's staff turnover was not as much of a drawback as one might expect.
 "Other Members rely on their staff to keep themselves informed, but with him, it's top-down," the former aide said.
 "He knows what he wants to accomplish, so in a sense, he just needs people to dictate to."
 Sestak acknowledged that his aides spend long hours on duty and that the work is "pretty demanding".
 He added that the staff was becoming stabler over time, with the turnover rate normalizing by the end of his second term.